KDE/kreenshot-editor/README.md

 TODO
 ----
 - save image to file: do not save selection indication rect
+  - // TODO: also hide the selection rect

 - when document is modified, it file status should become "modified"
     - do this by cleanly use commands (qundostack)
 - mouse over: draw a light version of the selection rects